CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/qanda.md

 ### Is it ok to approach more than one supervisor?
 Yes, we encourage you to do this, so you can so you can make the choice that's best for you.
 We will have a Projects Matching Day where you can meet multiple supervisors in the same session.

+### If a supervisor has no slots left, can I still approach them?
+Yes, but bear in mind they might say no.  It's worth a chance, though!

+### How many supervisors can I approach at a time?
+All of them, if you like!
+There's no limit!

+### If the supervisor slots say N/A in the spreadsheet, can I still approach them?
+Yes:  N/A means the supervisor is volunteering to supervise, so may say no - ask them anyway because they may take you on.

 ### Can I have a supervisor from outside Computer Science?
 Yes, they can be your Second Supervisor, but you will need a Supervisor from within CS as well.
 If you're not sure who to approach, come and talk to [Mike and Sarah](/contact).